aledecicco/english-programming-language/README.md

 - Spaces are allowed in variable and function names.
 - Arguments can be passed by value or by reference.
 - Garbage collector.
-- Try-catch, loops and conditionals.
+- Try-catch, loops, and conditionals.
 - Optional function parameter names, with aliases generation.

 # Work in progress
 - Adding more built-in functions.
-- Adding "break" for loops and "exit" for procedures ("stop the loop" and "exit"?).
 - Special variable "it" for referencing the result of the previous sentence.

 # Possible improvements: